 And if you hold one of the aforementioned Delta credit cards, you'll also receive $2,500 “MQD Headstart” per card you carry in your wallet.
 The MQDs earned from the headstart will count towards the current status qualification year, and you get them each year you hold the card.

-For example, if you carry the Platinum Delta Amex or its small business equivalent, you'll be 25% of the way to Delta Gold Medallion when the head start posts to your SkyMiles account — assuming you haven't earned any MQDs elsewhere.
+For example, if you carry the Delta Platinum Amex or its small business equivalent, you'll be 25% of the way to Delta Gold Medallion when the head start posts to your SkyMiles account — assuming you haven't earned any MQDs elsewhere.
 Or, if you happen to have both of the Platinum-level cards, you'll be halfway there.

 Delta SkyMiles® Platinum American Express Card